Suzanne Evans

 Suzanne Elizabeth Evans (born February 1965) is an English journalist and politician, formerly associated with the UK Independence Party (UKIP).

-On 6 May 2010, she was elected as a Conservative councillor in the London Borough of Merton Council.
+On 6 May 2010, Evans was elected as a Conservative councillor in the London Borough of Merton Council.
 She resigned the Conservative whip on 15 May 2013, and then became a councillor with UKIP from 29 May 2013 to 22 May 2014.

 Evans was Deputy Chair of UKIP from 2014 to 2016 and 2016 to 2017, with Neil Hamilton and later The Earl of Dartmouth.
 She was suspended from the party between March and September 2016, and was unable to run in its September 2016 leadership election before being re-appointed to the post of Deputy Chairman by Paul Nuttall.
 She was one of the three candidates in the party's November 2016 leadership election.
 She was a spokeswoman for the party and the co-author of its election manifesto in 2015 and 2017.
 She resigned from the party in December 2018, over the appointment of Stephen Yaxley-Lennon as an advisor to party leader Gerard Batten.

-She stood as the UKIP candidate in the Shrewsbury and Atcham constituency in the 2015 general election.
+Evans stood as the UKIP candidate in the Shrewsbury and Atcham constituency in the 2015 general election.